Sappho: Ancient sources

-Until the 19th century, ancient sources about archaic poets' lives were largely accepted uncritically.
-In the 19th century, classicists began to be more sceptical of these traditions, and instead tried to derive biographical information from their surviving poetry.
-In the latter half of the 20th century, scholars became increasingly sceptical of Greek lyric poetry as a source of autobiographical information.
-Some scholars, such as Mary Lefkowitz, argued that almost nothing can be known about the lives of early Greek poets such as Sappho; most scholars believe that ancient testimonies about poets' lives contain some truth but must be treated with caution.
+Until the 19th century, ancient biographical accounts of archaic poets' lives were largely accepted as factual.
+In the 19th century, classicists began to be more sceptical of these traditions, and instead tried to derive biographical information from the poets' own works.
+In the latter half of the 20th century, scholars became increasingly sceptical of Greek lyric poetry as a source of autobiographical information, questioning whether the first person narrator in the poems was meant to express the experiences and feelings of the poets.
+Some scholars, such as Mary Lefkowitz, argue that almost nothing can be known about the lives of early Greek poets such as Sappho; most scholars believe that ancient testimonies about poets' lives contain some truth but must be treated with caution.